Image

 2. We're all living longer, on average, hence drawing a state pension for longer too.
 Life expectancy is predicted to continue increasing.

-Unless these trends reverse then it's inevitable that future Governments will either have to continue increasing the retirement age and/or increase taxes if the basic state pension is to be preserved at it's current level of around 15% of average earnings.
+Unless these trends reverse then it's inevitable that future Governments will either have to continue increasing the retirement age and/or increase taxes if the state pension is to be preserved at it's current level of around 15% of average earnings.

 State Pension Jargon